-This guide has been written to help you prepare for the Feasibility Study Proposal and the Feasibility Study Report.
+This guide has been written to assist you with the preparation of the Feasibility Study Proposal and the Feasibility Study Report.

 The purpose of the Feasibility Study Proposal is to define the scope and cost of the study.

 The purpose of the Feasibility Study Report is to present the results of the study in a common format and to quantify the benefits and costs that would be used in the completion and submission of a Custom Energy Solutions Program Application, where additional financial incentives may be available.